PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 17:16:47
+Last updated: 2024-04-02 17:17:22
-Random Quote: Knowing others is wisdom, knowing yourself is Enlightenment. - Laozi
+Random Quote: It is never too late to be what you might have been. - George Eliot